realworldocaml/book/book/first-class-modules/README.md

 val float_bumper : (module Bumpable with type t = float) = <module>
 ```

-The adding of the sharing constraint has exposed the type `t`, which
+The addition of the sharing constraint has exposed the type `t`, which
 lets us actually use the values within the module.

 ```ocaml env=main